briankeane/simpleNodeServerCourse/part3/08-TestFind.md

 In this code, we set up the contacts array and the id iterator.
 Then we search for 'bob.'
 Since it's an async call, be sure to add `done` as an `it` callback argument, so that mocha knows to wait for the functions to finish.

-The line `var ids = foundContacts.map((contact) => contact.id);` just creates an array of the found ids so that it's easy for us to test whether or not the right ids are included.
+The line `var ids = foundContacts.map((contact) => contact.id);` uses the .map convenience function to create an array with only the found ids so that it's easy for us to test whether or not the right ids are included.
 (We don't care about the order for now, as long as the entries are included in the results)

 Now lets run the test and see it fail.
 Mocha has a great option called 'only' that tells mocha only to run the tests you specify.
 Change `it('finds by name' ...)` to `it.only('finds by name' ...)` and run the tests to make sure they fail.
 You should get `Error: Timeout of 2000ms exceeded`.
 This is good!
+It means that mocha is waiting for the `done()` call, but since we never execute a callback inside Contact.find it never happens, and mocha runs out of time to wait before it sees `done()` executed.